Skip to main content

 Bubble is the most popular no-code platform for building apps, with 5.1 million applications created as of Bubble's 2024 year-in-review.

-Bubble ran 26.5 billion workflows in 2024, making it the default recommendation for complex, logic-heavy web application projects.
+Bubble ran 26.5 billion workflows in 2024, which supports its position as a widely used option for complex, logic-heavy web applications.

 What is the difference between Bubble and Appy Pie?